-The Innovation and the Business of Science programme has been designed by the Royal Society, in partnership with Imperial College Business School, to help researchers better understand the rapidly evolving relationship between science and industry, what it means to be a scientific entrepreneur and how to run a successful research group.
-The programme draws on the latest theories in business and management, using data from research as well as first-hand experience from speakers who are leading scientists, managers of global science-based firms and business experts.
+The Innovation and the Business of Science programme has been designed by the Royal Society, in partnership with Imperial College Business School, to help researchers better understand the rapidly evolving relationship between science and industry, what it means to be a scientific entrepreneur, and how to run a successful research group.

 Science in context: Universities, the economy, and policy